lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

   order: 7
 ---

-Events are the standard way that elements communicate changes to elements above them in the DOM.
+Events are the standard way that elements communicate changes.
 These changes typically occur due to user interaction.
 For example, a button dispatches a click event when a user clicks on it; an input dispatches a change event when the user enters a value in it.

 In addition to these standard events that are automatically dispatched, Lit elements can dispatch custom events.
 For example, a menu element might dispatch an event when the selected item changes; a popup element might dispatch an event when the popup opens or closes.

-This section describes best practices for listening to and firing events, as well as shadow DOM specific details for dealing with events.
+Any Javascript code, including Lit elements themselves, can listen for and take action based on events.
+For example, a toolbar Lit element might filter a list when a menu item is selected; a login Lit element might process a login when it handles a click on the login button.

 ## Listening to events